-The FBI and U.S. Secret Service place a priority on conducting cyber investigations that cause as little disruption as possible to a victim organization’s normal operations and recognize the need to work cooperatively and discreetly with victim companies.
+The FBI and U.S. Secret Service place a priority on conducting cyber investigations that cause as little disruption as possible to a victim organization’s normal operations and recognize the need to work cooperatively and discreetly with victimized companies.
 They will use investigative measures that avoid computer downtime or displacement of a company's employees.
-When using investigative measures likely to inconvenience a victim organization, they will do so with the objective of minimizing the duration and scope of any disruption.
+When using investigative measures likely to inconvenience a victimized organization, they will do so with the objective of minimizing the duration and scope of any disruption.

 The Department of Homeland Security

 The National Cybersecurity & Communications Integration Center (NCCIC) serves as a 24/7 centralized location for cybersecurity information sharing, incident response, and incident coordination.
 By contacting the NCCIC, an organization can both share and receive information about an ongoing incident that may prove beneficial to both the victim organization and the government.
 An organization may also obtain technical assistance capable of mitigating an ongoing cyber incident.
-Here’s more information about NCCIC.

 While the initial victim can conduct such notification directly, notifying victims through law enforcement may be preferable.
 It insulates the initial victim from potentially unnecessary exposure and allows law enforcement to conduct further investigation, which may uncover additional victims warranting notification.
-Similarly, if a forensic examination reveals an unreported software or hardware vulnerability, the victim organization should make immediate notification to law enforcement or the relevant vendor.
+Similarly, if a forensic examination reveals an unreported software or hardware vulnerability, the victimized organization should make immediate notification to law enforcement or the relevant vendor.

 Such notifications may prevent further damage by prompting the victims or vendors to take remedial action immediately.
 The victim organization may also reap benefits, because other victims may be able to provide helpful information gleaned from their own experiences managing the same cyber incident (e.g., information regarding the perpetrator’s methods, a timeline of events, or effective mitigation techniques that may thwart the intruder).

-Do not attempt to access, damage, or impair another system that may appear to be involved in the intrusion or attack.
-Regardless of motive, doing so is likely illegal, under U.S. and some foreign laws, and could result in civil and/or criminal liability.
+Do not attempt to access, damage or impair another system that may appear to be involved in the cyber intrusion or attack.
+Regardless of motive, doing so is likely illegal, and could result in civil and/or criminal liability.

 Even after a cyber incident appears to be under control, remain vigilant.
 Many intruders return to attempt to regain access to networks they previously compromised.
-It is possible that, despite best efforts, a company that has addressed known security vulnerabilities and taken all reasonable steps to eject an intruder has nevertheless not eliminated all of the means by which the intruder illicitly accessed the network.
+It is possible that, despite best efforts, a company that has addressed known security vulnerabilities and taken all reasonable steps to eject an intruder has nevertheless not eliminated all means by which the intruder illicitly accessed the network.
 Continue to monitor your system for anomalous activity.

-Once the victim organization has recovered from the attack or intrusion, it should initiate measures to prevent similar attacks.
-To do so, it should conduct a post-incident review of the organization’s response to the incident and assess the strengths and weaknesses of its performance and incident response plan.
+Once recovered from the attack or intrusion, initiate measures to prevent similar attacks.
+Conduct a post-incident review of the organization’s response and assess the strengths and weaknesses of its performance and incident response plan.
 Part of the assessment should include ascertaining whether the organization followed each of the steps outlined above and, if not, why not.